smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Codd's work ensured data consistency and accuracy in relational databases, as they could better handle real-world scenarios where information may not always be complete.
 However, some critics argue that NULL markers can lead to ambiguity and confusion, lack of default values, performance issues, and affect data quality.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Despite these criticisms, NULL markers are widely used and accepted, but must be used appropriately to understand their limitations and impact on data quality and performance.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Despite these criticisms, NULL markers are widely used and accepted but must be used appropriately to understand their limitations and impact on data quality and performance.
 For further information, refer to C.J.
 Date's book, [Database in Depth: Relational Theory for Practitioners](https://www.amazon.com/Database-Depth-Relational-Theory-Practitioners/dp/0596100124).

 ---------------------------------------------------------
 ### Predicate Logic
 🔵&nbsp;&nbsp;&nbsp;[Table Of Contents](#table-of-contents)

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To best understand NULL markers in SQL, we need to understand the three-valued logic outcomes of **TRUE**, **FALSE**, and **UNKNOWN**.
 Unique to SQL, the logic result will always be **UNKNOWN** when comparing a NULL marker to any other value.
-SQL’s use of the three-valued logic system presents a surprising amount of complexity in a seemingly straightforward query!
+SQL’s three-valued logic system presents a surprising amount of complexity in a seemingly straightforward query!

 ---------------------------------------------------------
 **Three-Valued Logic**